x0xr00t/sl0ppy-kaliFix/README.md

 # for other linux dist.
-* Edit the lin-fix.sh with the right stuff for ur dist.
+* Edit the Sl0ppy-Kalifix with the right stuff for ur dist.
-* Edit the sources.list from kali to ur most recent distro
+* Edit the sources.list from kali to ur most recent dist.

 For the rest it should work as long u change that..!